 • Mix it in your favorite lotion or cream.
 Add a drop or two to your favorite moisturizer to reap its anti-aging benefits.

 Rosewood oil also works as an effective insect repellent that repels mosquitoes, various other bugs and ants.
 It can also work as a room freshener.11 Simply add 15 drops per 2 ounces of distilled water and then spray as desired.

 Rosewood oil's high linalool content (86 percent) makes it highly useful for industrial applications.
 Linalool is modified into many derivatives that are essential to the food flavoring and fragrance industries.

-Meanwhile, other components of rosewood oil like a-pinene, a-terpineol, camphene, neral, myrcene, geranial, 1,8-cineole, benzaldehyde, linalool oxides and limonene are responsible for its health-promoting effects.
+Other components of rosewood oil, such as a-pinene, a-terpineol, camphene, neral, myrcene, geranial, 1,8-cineole, benzaldehyde, linalool oxides and limonene, are responsible for its health-promoting effects.
 This oil works as a stimulant, antidepressant, analgesic, antibacterial and antiseptic.12

 Benefits of Rosewood Oil

 I believe that rosewood oil is a wonderful herbal oil to have at home, as its sweet and pleasant aroma can greatly delight your senses.
 However, there's a lot more to this oil than its enticing aroma.
 Here are some of the potential benefits of rosewood oil:13, 14

 • Relieves pain.
 Rosewood oil is a mild analgesic (not as strong as other herbal oils) that can help alleviate headaches, toothaches and muscle and joint pain.

 • Heals wounds.
 This oil's antiseptic properties help prevent wounds and cuts from getting infected, as well as stimulate faster healing.

 • Helps treat colds, coughs and sinusitis.
 It has the ability to regulate smooth muscle contractions, helping control bronchial disorders such as asthma.